-General: I don’t weigh the ingredients, and I tend to experiment a bit with proportions and additions, so it’s slightly different each time.
+General: I don’t weigh the ingredients, and I tend to experiment a bit with proportions and additions, so it’s very slightly different each time.
 At the moment “1 cup” corresponds to the central vessel here, placed for relative scale between a glass tumbler and a pint tankard:

 Butter: This can be salted or unsalted, depending on dietary preferences.
 Both work fine.

 Bananas: The riper the better for taste, nutrition, and ease of mashing.
-Number depends on size: 4 large, 5 average, 6 or 7 small.
+Number depends on size: 4 large, 5 average, 6 small.
 Too much banana makes the bread soggy, too little and the taste of banana becomes faint.
 Either way, worse things have happened.